njgrisafi/wtf/CONTRIBUTING.md

 # Contributing

-Instructions for contributing to War Torn Faith.
+Instructions are provided below for those wishing to contributing to this project.

 ## issue tracker

-We use our [GitHub issue tracker](https://github.com/mrpudn/wtf/issues) for tracking bugs, new features, enhancements, and discussions.
+We use our [issue tracker](https://github.com/mrpudn/wtf/issues) for tracking bugs, new features, enhancements, and discussions.
 If you discover a bug or would like to participate in the development of this project, please use our issue tracker.

 ## kanban board

 We have a special GitHub project set up as our [Kanban Board](https://github.com/mrpudn/wtf/projects/1).
 It shows the status of all in-flight tasks that we're working on.
-There are three columns: **Backlog**, **In Progress**, and **Done**. **Backlog** contains tasks that we plan to start working on in the near future.
-New items are regularly added to **Backlog** after they have been groomed and prioritized and as bandwidth becomes available. **In Progress** contains tasks that we are currently working on. **Done** contains finished tasks.
+There are three columns: **Backlog**, **In Progress**, and **Done**:
+  - **Backlog** contains tasks that we plan to start working on in the near future.
+New items are regularly added to **Backlog** after they have been groomed and prioritized and as bandwidth becomes available.
+  - **In Progress** contains tasks that we are currently working on.
+  - **Done** contains finished tasks.
 Old items in the **Done** column are regularly cleared out in order to avoid clutter.

 ## pull requests